 These are probably the most dangerous type of spoofed call, but are thankfully less common than more “generic” calls you’ll receive from scammers.
 This is because generally speaking you’ll only start receiving these calls if your information has already been leaked to someone.
-They know you have an account with whatever business they’re impersonating, and are using that to directly target you specifically.
+They know you have an account with whatever business they’re impersonating and are using that to target you specifically.

 These calls are, as a result, not usually scattershot calls and are going to sound a lot more convincing.
 They’ll get someone who sounds professional, reading from a script that is probably derived from a real customer service script modified for their own means.

-While the most common form of this will be some kind of bill collection call (because in their logic, why not swing for the fences?) this could be any legitimate sounding business call.
+While the most common form of this will be some kind of bill collection call (because in their logic, why not swing for the fences?) this could be any legitimate-sounding business call.

 Much of the time, these calls will try to solicit you for all sorts of personal information, in the guise of verifying your identity.

-The scariest part is, calls that are legitimately from your bank or whoever you have an account with will often do the exact same.
+The scariest part is, that calls that are legitimately from your bank or whoever you have an account with will often do the exact same.
 All of this sounds very reasonable.

 That is why you should never, under any circumstances, trust an incoming call.
 That is the true danger of caller ID spoofing: it throws everything you might be willing to trust into question.

-Like the business related calls above, these are usually the result of someone already having some of the victim’s information.
+Like the business-related calls above, these are usually the result of someone already having some of the victim’s information.

-Either in terms of mental or physical ability, they are banking on the person being called being compromised in some way, through a condition like Alzheimer’s that impairs decision making or through partial or total deafness.
+Either in terms of mental or physical ability, they are banking on the person being called being compromised in some way, through a condition like Alzheimer’s that impairs decision-making, or through partial or total deafness.